DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

     - Extended persistence context

-        The lifetime of extended persistence context spans multiple transactions.
+        - The lifetime of extended persistence context spans multiple transactions.
+        - If an entity is persisted without a transaction, it is only saved on the extended persistence context, not flush to the database.
+To fix this problem, we need to cover that in a transaction.
+        - The extended persistence context doesn't allow persisting these entity with the same identifier.

 3. EntityManager